Remmy04/MPU-Wix-Websites/Integrity-and-Anti-Corruption/README.md

 ---

 ### 📘 About This Course
-**Integrity & Anti-Corruption (MPU2312)** is a module that teaches the importance of ethical behaviour, transparency, and responsible decision-making in society.
+**Integrity & Anti-Corruption** is a module that teaches the importance of ethical behaviour, transparency, and responsible decision-making in society.
 Students analyse real corruption cases, such as the **1MDB scandal** ,to understand how corruption affects individuals, organisations, and the nation.

 The course highlights: